joelvaneenwyk/obsidian-plugin-e2e-test/README.md

-# Obsidian Plugin E2e Test
+# Obsidian Plugin E2E Test

-This is a sample repo demonstrating how to write test cases that interact with obsidian.
+This is a sample repo demonstrating how to write test cases that interact with Obsidian.

 ## Notable files